accurascan/Android-KYC/README.md

     livenessCustomization.feedBackBlurFaceMessage = "Blur Detected Over Face";
     livenessCustomization.feedBackGlareFaceMessage = "Glare Detected";
     livenessCustomization.feedBackLowLightMessage = "Low light detected";

-    livenessCustomization.feedbackDialogMessage = "Loading...";
+    //To customize the Loading message of Dialog Box when Liveness is success livenessCustomization.feedbackDialogMessage = "Loading...";
-    livenessCustomization.feedBackProcessingMessage = "Processing...";
+    //To customize the Feedback Processing message when Liveness is succes livenessCustomization.feedBackProcessingMessage = "Processing...";

     livenessCustomization.showlogo = 0; // Set 0 to hide logo from selfie camera screen
     livenessCustomization.logoIcon = R.drawable.your_logo; // To set your custom logo